adamsilver/fdpb/01-a-registration-form.md

 ### Placement

-The submit button is typically placed at the foot of the form.
-This is because with most forms, users fill out the fields from top to bottom and then submit, but should the button be aligned left, right or center?
+Submit buttons are typically placed at the foot of the form.
+This is because with most forms, users fill out the fields from top to bottom and then submit.
+But should the button be aligned left, right or center?
 To answer this question, we need to think about where users will naturally look for it.

 Field labels and form controls are aligned left and run from top to bottom.
 Users are going to look for the next field below the last one.
 Naturally then, the submit button should also be positioned in that location: to the left and directly below the last form field.
 Eye tracking tests prove this to be so.
-This again helps users who zoom in, as a right aligned button can easily disappear off screen.
+Again, this helps users who zoom in&mdash;a right aligned button could disappear off screen more easily.

 ### Text

 The button's text is just as, if not more important than its styling.
 The text should explicitly describe the action being taken.
 And because it's an action, it should be a verb.
 We should aim to use as fewer words as possible because less words are quicker to read.
 But we shouldn't remove words at the cost of clarity.

-The exact words can match your brand's tone of voice, but don't exchange clarity for cuteness.
+The exact words can match your brand's tone of voice, but don't exchange clarity for quirkiness.
 Using simple and plain language is easy to understand for everyone.
-In this case “Register” or the slighlty warmer “Sign up” is fine.
+The exact words will depend on the type of service.
+In this case “Register” or the slighlty softer “Sign up” is fine.

 ## Validation